 |Femmes Fatales||Jul 28 2017|

-The above image is a bit more frank than usual for us, but it's also uniquely artful and we had to share it.
-It shows Eugenia Leezbinski, who was an obscure dancer of the Jazz Age, ahead of her time in terms of grooming, and a personification of the Martha Graham adage that the body says what words cannot.
-The photo survives because it was one of many made by famed lensman Arnold Genthe, a German photographer best known for his exposures of San Francisco's Chinatown, the 1906 San Francisco earthquake, and his portraits of famous people.
-His exposure of the lovely Leezbinski is dated on the rear—today, 1928.
+The above images are a bit more frank than usual for us, but they're also uniquely artful and we had to share them.
+They show two slighty different shots of Eugenia Leezbinski, who was an obscure dancer of the Jazz Age, ahead of her time in terms of grooming, and a personification of the Martha Graham adage that the body says what words cannot.
+The photos survive because they were two of many made by famed lensman Arnold Genthe, a German photographer best known for his exposures of San Francisco's Chinatown, the 1906 San Francisco earthquake, and his portraits of famous people.
+His exposures of the lovely Leezbinski are dated on the rear—today, 1928.